aaron777collins/ConnectedDrivingPipelineV4/docs/Getting Started/development.md

 This is a dictionary that maps the CSV column names to their index in the CSV file.
 You won't need to change these unless you plan to modify the way we write our results to the CSV file.

 #### PathProvider
 You'll notice that the first part we configure within the init method is the PathProvider.
 We use this to ensure that our logs are written to the correct folder.
-You won't need to change this unless you plan to modify the way we write our logs.
+You won't need to change this unless you plan to modify the way we write our logs. **Make sure that the LOG_NAME is unique to each pipeline user file.**

 ```python linenums="1"
 # used for the logger's path